thinkjrs/demo-code/automagically-increment-objects-in-python/README.md

 ### Hack on it

+This contains three main files:

+- `counter.py`: An initial outline of usage for the `collections.Counter` data structure.
+- `inventory.py`: A module to house the `Inventory` class and other related items.
+- `managedb.py`: A simple local data store and retrieval for the `Inventory` class.

+It of course includes unit tests:
+- `test_counter.py`
+- `test_inventory.py`
+- `test_managedb.py`

 ### Other goodies

 This contains a `pyproject.toml` with basic pytest defaults we use @ [Tincre](https://tincre.com).
 To run